Chadowo/aniruby/README.md

 ## Summary

-This library will provide you with a nice n easy interface to do sprite animations on Gosu, while being as nifty and simple as possible.
+This gem will provide you with a nice n easy interface to do sprite animations on Gosu, while being as nifty and simple as possible.

-The library is made in pure Ruby with no dependencies at all (except Gosu, of course) so it's quite lightweight.
+The gem is made in pure Ruby with no dependencies at all (except Gosu, of course) so it's quite lightweight.

 ## Install